Article updated on May 20, 2020

-8. The world famous Golden Pavilion
+8. The world-famous Golden Pavilion

 The Golden Pavilion (or Kinkaku-ji or Rokuon-ji) may very well be the most popular temple in Japan: covered in gold, it is a real eye-catcher!
 Our visit was spoiled by the herds of tourists, making it feel more like being in Disneyland during a public holiday than in a religious Zen landmark hosting precious ashes of the Buddha.
 From what we have been told, this temple is so famous that it is always packed.
-The golden temple reflects itself in a pond where 10 small islets covered in rocks and bonzai trees are scattered and represent famous places of the Chinese and Japanese litteratures.
+The golden temple reflects itself in a pond where 10 small islets covered in rocks and bonsai trees are scattered and represent famous places of the Chinese and Japanese literatures.

 9. Catch and drink some wish-granting water at Kiyomizu-dera

-The wooden structure of Kiyomizu-dera or the pure water temple is indeed very impressive.
+The wooden structure of Kiyomizu-dera or the Pure Water temple is indeed very impressive.
 Visiting it late in the day, we were surprised by the huge crowds killing the atmosphere.
 It was funny to see all the Japanese people ringing bells, or walking eyes closed from one stone to another 18 meters away to find out if they could find true love.

 - Transportation: get yourself a bicycle in Kyoto: it is definitely the best way to discover the city without being completely exhausted, or wasting precious time waiting for public transports.
-Japanese people cycle on sidewalks.
+The Japanese cycle on sidewalks.

 - Food: to make the most of your day, you may want to consider bentos for lunch that you can enjoy in many serene places (along the philosopher’s path for instance) without wasting too much time.